Ardsley, New York: History

 Ardsley was incorporated as a town in 1896.
 Ardsley High School was established in 1912, with an addition in 1925.
 The town would continue to grow at a steady pace until a fire destroyed the village center in 1914.
 This led to the reconstruction of several buildings, and the establishment of a fire department in the former schoolhouse.
 Two population booms would follow, the first between the end of World War I and the beginning of the Great Depression, and the second following World War II.
 The Concord Road elementary school was built in 1953 with an addition in 1966.
 The town outgrew its original high school by the mid-1950s, resulting in the current facility being opened in 1957, and graduating its first class in 1958.
-The old school was converted into a middle school, until in 1971 the $5.5 million middle school was built.
+The old school was converted into a middle school, until in 1971 when the $5.5 million middle school was built.

-The village was greatly changed during its second boom by the construction of the New York State Thruway in the late 1950s, which resulted in both the loss of the Ardsley station on the Putnam Division of the New York Central Railroad and the loss of much of the downtown business district.
+One of the most transformative events in Ardsley's modern history was the construction of the New York State Thruway in the late 1950s.
+It not only caused the loss of the Ardsley station on the Putnam Division of the New York Central Railroad but also led to the demolition of a significant portion of the village's downtown, reshaping the community’s structure and economy.

+In the 1972, the downtown of Ardsley was flooded from Hurricane Agnes, and in 1980, Ardsley set both their all-time hottest and coldest recorded temperature.
+The village's first female mayor, Marie Stimpfl, was elected in March 1983.
+In 2001, Ardsley lost a reserve fire fighter to the attacks on September 11.
+The village has experienced slight growth since then.